Siwi0w0/Siwi0w0/README.md

 ### Hi there👋 , I'm Siwi, also...
 - A game lover.
-- A Full stack developer who enjoys learning new techiques.
+- A Full stack developer who enjoys learning new techniques.

 🌱 I’m currently refactoring my Portfolio website.